gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 with the purpose of achieving a Restart of the current Association, thus implementing SCTP Restart.

+This specification doesn't support SCTP Restart as described in {{RFC9260}}; when unexpected INIT chunk is received unprotected, it SHALL be silently discarded.

+When the upper layer protocols require support of SCTP Restart, as in case of 3GPP NG-C protocol {{ETSI-TS-38.413}}, the protected SCTP Restart procedure described in {{protected-restart}}
+SHOULD be implemented.

+The cases where one of the SCTP Endpoint only implements legacy SCTP Restart are described in {{sctp-rest-comp}}.

 ### Protected SCTP Restart {#protected-restart}

-When the upper layer protocols require support of SCTP Restart, as in case of 3GPP NG-C protocol {{ETSI-TS-38.413}}, the protected SCTP Restart procedure SHOULD be implemented.

 The protected SCTP Restart procedure keeps the security characteristics of an SCTP Association using DTLS Chunk.